pchemguy/SQLite-ICU-MinGW/index.md

 ```

 2. Configure
 This routine creates a “build” subfolder inside the source folder.
-If “Makefile” is present in the “build” folder, configure is not run. `readline` flags are obtained via “pkg-config” as full Windows paths.
-The `$(cygpath -m /)` command returns the Windows path to the MSYS2 root folder, and this prefix is removed from the previously saved flags.
+If “Makefile” is present in the “build” folder, configure is not run. "readline" flags are obtained via “pkg-config” as full Windows paths.
+The "$(cygpath -m /)" command returns the Windows path to the MSYS2 root folder, and this prefix is removed from the previously saved flags.
 Additional options to “configure” enable certain extensions, and “libtool” “lt_cv_deplibs_check_method” is set as a workaround.

 ```bash
 configure_sqlite() {